-The mid-course gate will be formed by race committee signal boat at the eastern end of the line and an inflated orange cylinder at the western end.
+The mid-course gate will have a race committee signal boat at the eastern end of the line and an inflated cylinder at the western end.

 9 AREAS THAT ARE OBSTRUCTIONS

 All government navigation markers marking shoal areas and the shoal areas they mark are considered continuing obstructions for boats whose draft requires passing the marks on the channel side.
 This is not to restrict shoal draft boats from passing shoreward of the marker.